Gallery of images for this section.

 Carr Fowler Siding detail and history.

-The line continued, crossed an Occupation Crossing with gates at 0M 54C, entered a surface formation, and crossed a culvert. it then entered a shallow Cutting 4, cut a fence and crossed an unnamed (Roh's Road) and closed 1 Chain Road at 0M 64C, (MP 100) ran through Bank 3, crossed a water race culvert at 0M 72C, a nearby abandoned water race and a water race with an 18" cast iron syphon at 0M 73C.
+The line continued, crossed an Occupation Crossing with gates at 0M 54C, entered a surface formation, and crossed a culvert. it then entered a shallow Cutting 4, cut a fence and crossed an unnamed (not named on today's Google Maps) and closed 1 Chain Road at 0M 64C, (MP 100) ran through Bank 3, crossed a water race culvert at 0M 72C, a nearby abandoned water race and a water race with an 18" cast iron syphon at 0M 73C.
 It then passed through Cutting 5, entered a 1 in 50 down grade, crossed another water race, named Clough's, near 0M 78C, entered Bank 4 and reached the 1M point.

 Continuing in Bank 4, the line straightened, crossed a culvert, then a hole, passed to the left of the named Grassy Flat Hotel (immediately before present day McGoldrick Court), crossed an Allotment Line, another old diverted water race, an old shaft, levelled, crossed another old water race and yet another old shaft, entered a 1 in 50 up grade, and crossed the water race, water channel reserve and creek via the 6 x 15' openings (27.44m total) Grassy Flat bridge.